 This equation is in the form of a recurrence relation.
 Recurrence relations are discussed in Chapters 2 and 14, and this one is solved in Section 14.2.4.
 This equation says that there is one chance in n that the pivot breaks the array into subarrays of size 0 and n-1, one chance in n that the pivot breaks the array into subarrays of size 1 and n-2, and so on.
-The expression " $\mathbf{T}(k) + \mathbf{T}(n-1-k)$ " is the cost for the two recursive calls to Quicksort on two arrays of size k and k are the cost for the two recursive calls to Quicksort on two arrays of size k and k and k and k and k and k are the cost for the two recursive calls to Quicksort on two arrays of size k and k and k are the cost for the two recursive calls to Quicksort on two arrays of size k and k and k and k are the cost for the two recursive calls to Quicksort on two arrays of size k and k and k are the cost for the two recursive calls to Quicksort on two arrays of size k and k and k and k and k are the cost for the two recursive calls to Quicksort on two arrays of size k and k and k are the cost for the two recursive calls to k and k and k are the cost for the two recursive calls to k and k are the cost for the two recursive calls to k and k are the cost for the two recursive calls to k and k are the cost for the two recursive calls to k and k are the cost for the two recursive k and k are the cost for the two recursive k are the cost for the two recursive k and k are the cost for the cost for the cost for k and k are the cost for k are the cost for k and k are the cost for k are the cost for k and k are the cost for k and k are the cost for k and k are the cost f

-2The worst insult that I can think of for a sorting algorithm.

-The initial cn term is the cost of doing the findpivot and partition steps, for some constant c.
-The closed-form solution to this recurrence relation is $\Theta(n \log n)$.
-Thus, Quicksort has average-case cost $\Theta(n \log n)$.
+The expression " $\mathbf{T}(k) + \mathbf{T}(n-1-k)$ " is the cost for the two recursive calls to Quicksort on two arrays of size k and k and k and k term is the cost of doing the findpivot and partition steps, for some constant k.
+The closed-form solution to this recurrence relation is k0 (k1 log k2).
+Thus, Quicksort has average-case cost k2 (k3 log k3).

 This is an unusual situation that the average case cost and the worst case cost have asymptotically different growth rates.
 Consider what "average case" actually means.
 We compute an average cost for inputs of size n by summing up for every possible input of size n the product of the running time cost of that input times the probability that that input will occur.
 To simplify things, we assumed that every permutation is equally likely to occur.
 Thus, finding the average means summing up the cost for every permutation and dividing by the number of inputs (n!).
-We know that some of these n! inputs cost $O(n^2)$.
-But the sum of all the permutation costs has to be $(n!)(O(n\log n))$.
+We know that some of these n! inputs cost $O(n^2)$ .
+But the sum of all the permutation costs has to be $(n!)(O(n\log n))$ .
 Given the extremely high cost of the worst inputs, there must be very few of them.
-In fact, there cannot be a constant fraction of the inputs with cost $O(n^2)$.
-Even, say, 1% of the inputs with cost $O(n^2)$ would lead to an average cost of $O(n^2)$.
+In fact, there cannot be a constant fraction of the inputs with cost $O(n^2)$ .
+Even, say, 1% of the inputs with cost $O(n^2)$ would lead to an average cost of $O(n^2)$ .
 Thus, as n grows, the fraction of inputs with high cost must be going toward a limit of zero.
-We can conclude that Quicksort will always have good behavior if we can avoid those very few bad input permutations.
+We can conclude that Quicksort will have good behavior if we can avoid those very few bad input permutations.